Pretoria, South Africa

 We asked people if there is a lot of crime.
 They answered:

 "Yes, Pretoria, like many other major cities in South Africa, does experience a significant amount of crime.
 The city is known to have issues with both petty and serious crimes.
 These include theft, robbery, assault, and even more severe crimes such as murder and rape.
 Carjackings and home invasions are also not uncommon.
 However, it's important to note that crime rates can vary greatly from one neighborhood to another.
 Some areas of Pretoria are considered relatively safe, while others are known for high crime rates.
-The South African government and local law enforcement agencies are continually working to combat crime and improve safety in the city," explained one expat living in Pretoria, South Africa.
+The South African government and local law enforcement agencies are continually working to combat crime and improve safety in the city," wrote a member in Pretoria.

 What are the schools in Pretoria like?